“What’s going on with the nursing home?” I asked Jakob.

 The hands disappeared.
 “I have that effect on women.”

 His shirt fit me with all the flattery of a potato sack, but from the way he looked me over, I might as well have been standing there stark naked.
-“I knew I should have dragged it out for longer.”
+“I knew I should have dragged it out for longer,” he drawled.

-“My God, you are full of yourself,” I said, scooping up my clothes.
+“My God, you are full of yourself,” I said, scooping my clothes up.
 I had to pee so bad.
 The weight of his arm had been crushing my bladder.

-He leaned back, bracing his hands behind his head, and sent me a dark grin made of pure masculine smugness.
+He leaned back, bracing his hands behind his head, biceps flexing in a way that tempted my gaze, and sent me a dark grin made of pure masculine smugness.
 “Said the woman who practically begged me for a next time.”

-My face burned as I shambled out of there and went to hide in his bathroom.
-Shit, I really had said that, hadn’t I?
-Lord help me, I had meant it.
-Even now, the sight of his big body leaned up against the headboard filled my mind.
-I imagined myself doing all sorts of things to him that would wipe that smug look from his face.
+I snapped my mouth shut and shambled out of there to go hide in his bathroom.
+I really had said that, hadn’t I?
+Lord help me, I’d meant it.
+Even now, the sight of his big body leaned up against the headboard filled my mind with dirty thoughts, and I imagined myself doing all sorts of things to him that would wipe that smug look from his face.

 We didn’t have time for any of them.
 Gran came first.
 I needed to get the hell out of here, get changed, and make sure she wasn’t being fed Tic Tacs instead of the cholinesterase inhibitors that were supposed to help with her memory loss.